AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 Controlled types, which include types derived from Ada.Finalization and types that are using the Finalizable aspect, are incompatible with constructors, destructors as well as assign attributes.
+Note that controlled type are deprecated in pedantic Flare.

 Raw Assign, Mutable Variadic and Class Wide Types
 -------------------------------------------------